 Some cordless chainsaws come with batteries that can also power equipment such as string trimmers, hedge trimmers, mowers and blowers.
 If you have several compatible devices, you can use one battery while others are charging.

 The standard chainsaw design features front and rear handles on an engine / motor housing and a cutting bar that extends from the housing, but there are variations.
+Traditional chainsaws are best for heavier work, like cutting down entire trees and thick limbs, but they can also be used for many lighter jobs.
+Although these types of saws are typically the most powerful, they have the shortest reach and require the use of a ladder to trim high tree branches.

 Before you shop for a chainsaw, consider the work you plan to do.
 The size and type of the wood you need to cut and your experience using a chainsaw are all factors in selecting the right saw.